TheMelodyOfCode/React--Profile-Settings-Upgrade/README.md

 >> Get userdata from firestore
 >> Store data to localstorage
 >> Update Username, Tagline & Biography
->> Check if a bad word got entered in on of the form fields
+>> Check if a bad word got entered in one of the form fields

 #### Firebase
 > In the Utils Folder, you will find all files related to Firebase</br>